 Vietnam Travel Blog – Conclusion

 Thanks for using our website, we make it to be useful to you, so if there’s any information you need, ask in the comments and we can add it to this Vietnam Travel Blog page.
-We’re still in Vietnam, we’re living in Hoi An for a while, so we can get you the on-the-ground information.
+We lived in Hoi An for a while, it was wonderful, we go back as often as we can.

 If you'd like to hire a car during your stay, use this car rental comparison tool to find the best deal!